Kids Planet Circle Logo

 It’s important to spend calm, relaxed time with your children.
 Help your child burn off energy in a positive, calming way: deep breathing exercises, listening to soothing music, stretching, or yoga.

-Security can be found in a predictable chain of events, so keeping a set routine Monday to Friday is helpful to avoid stress from uncertainty in your little ones.
-A good sleep pattern also is essential to mood, irritability levels and outlook, so ensuring a consistent and peaceful bedtime routine is in place is vital.
+Security can be found in a predictable chain of events, so keeping a set routine Monday to Friday is helpful to avoid stress from uncertainty.
+A good sleep pattern is also essential to mood and outlook, so ensuring a consistent and peaceful bedtime routine is vital.

 Distraction can be helpful for young children.
 For example, if they are anxious about going to nursery, you might like to play games on the way there, such as seeing who can spot the most yellow cars on the road.